 - the deadline for comments is 21 days from the date on the letter/ publicity notifying you about the application

 - however, all comments received up until the decision is made will be considered

 - if comments are made after the 21 day deadline and a decision has already been made, your comments will not be taken into consideration

 - it is advisable to make your comments as soon as possible

-If you made a comment online or by email you will receive an automated response.
-We do not acknowledge receipt of comments sent by post.
+- if you make your comments online or by email you will receive an automated response.
+We do not acknowledge receipt of comments sent by post

-When members of the planning committee make a decision or planning officers make a decision under delegated powers, they are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the development plan, unless there are other overriding material planning considerations.
+We are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the local policies, unless there are other overriding material planning considerations.